 In a judgment issued on December 12, 2011, the Court approved a second interim distribution of \$9.0 million and also ordered the Receiver to set aside \$1.0 million as a holdback for the potential indemnification claims of Mr. Waugh and Mr. Ziegler.
 The Receiver has been advised that Mr. Waugh has subsequently settled with the MSC.
+Furthermore, in December 2012 the MSC reported that the charges against Mr. Ziegler and Crocus were withdrawn.

 Mailings for the distribution took place in January 2012.
-As at September 30, 2012 the Receiver had paid out approximately \$8.0 million or 88% of the second interim distribution, however there remains approximately \$1.0 million in unclaimed distributions.
+As at December 31, 2012 the Receiver had paid out approximately \$8.0 million or 89% of the second interim distribution, however there remains approximately \$1.0 million in unclaimed distributions.

-Counsel for the former directors subsequently brought motions for indemnification and/or reimbursement of their legal expenses incurred in relation to the motion brought by the Receiver for Court approval for a second interim distribution.
+Counsel for the former directors also brought motions for indemnification and/or reimbursement of their legal expenses incurred in relation to the motion brought by the Receiver for Court approval for a second interim distribution.
 The Receiver opposed the position of the former directors.
 A Court hearing was heard on October 9, 2012.
-In a judgement delivered on October 19, 2012 Madam Justice McCawley found that the former Directors were entitled to an order of indemnification for legal expenses and costs incurred by them in responding to the Receiver's motion for a second distribution as well as their costs for advancing the motion.
+In a judgement delivered on October 19, 2012.
+Madam Justice McCawley found that the former directors were entitled to an order of indemnification for legal expenses and costs incurred by them in responding to the Receiver's motion for a second distribution as well as their costs for advancing the motion.
+During the quarter, the Receiver paid legal fees and disbursements relating to the indemnification of approximately \$78,000.

-10.0 Shareholder communication
+Shareholder communication 10.0